Writing for the IGC blog

 The International Growth Centre’s blog promotes frontier research on economic growth policies in developing countries.
-The IGC blog is an online platform for leading academics to present and apply their research to the policymaking and political world.
+The IGC blog is an online platform for researchers and development practitioners to present and apply their research to the policymaking world.

 In writing for the IGC blog, we encourage our authors to be forthright in presenting new research and proposing new policy ideas.

-The IGC blog is read by politicians, academics, policymakers, journalists, opinion formers, business leaders, students, campaigners and the general interest reader.
+The IGC blog is read by politicians, academics, policymakers, journalists, opinion formers, development practitioners, students, campaigners, and the general interest reader.